Forricide/still-feel-alive/Chapter 6.md

 It's weird, but this is the best she's felt in recent memory.
 Cheerful, light-hearted discussion, mixed with fascinating tidbits of information.
 They answer all her questions - more than she would have expected, at least.
 The world of cape politics, especially in this city she's found herself in again, is intriguing.
 Being a cape isn't that dangerous, apparently, as long as you do the right thing.
 (Which isn't necessarily 'the right thing' - an important distinction, according to Sarah.)

 Sarah's team specializes in bringing out the strengths in weird, unique powers.
 The girl she'd met earlier is a 'shaker', capable of bringing her dreams out into the world around her.
 'Gregor the Snail', apparently occupied with some other task, can secrete a variety of chemicals and 'eject' them from his mouth.
+And their new recruit, Spitfire, is a pyrokinetic.

+"Your team is very diverse."

+"It's not unmanageable."
+She glances at Newter.
+"Usually."